w3c/epub-tests/epub-test-notes.md

 ### EPUB 3 Processing

-*  It MUST process the EPUB Container as defined in § 7.
+*  It [MUST](https://w3c.github.io/epub-specs/epub33/rs/#confreq-rs-epub3-ocf) process the EPUB Container as defined in § 7.
 Open Container Format Processing.
    * this is not testable

-*  It MUST process the Package Document as defined in § 3.
+*  It [MUST](https://w3c.github.io/epub-specs/epub33/rs/#confreq-rs-epub3-package) process the Package Document as defined in § 3.
 Package Document Processing.
    * this is not testable

+*  It [MUST](https://w3c.github.io/epub-specs/epub33/rs/#confreq-rs-data-urls) prevent data URLs [RFC2397] from opening in top-level browsing contexts [HTML], except when initiated through a Reading System affordance such as a context menu.
+If a Reading System does not use a top-level browsing context for Top-level Content Documents, it MUST also prevent data URLs from opening as though they are Top-level Content Documents.
+   * no tests yet

 *  It MAY support an arbitrary set of Foreign Resource types, and MUST process fallbacks for unsupported Foreign Resources as defined in Foreign Resources [EPUB-33] if not.
     * manifest-fallback-001.epub (JSON spine item[application/json] with XHTML fallback)